How to Draw a Venn Diagram

 Intersecting Venn Diagrams

 If you need to see the differences and commonalities between several sets of things, an intersecting Venn diagram is for you.
 The common project management notion of Cheap, Fast and Good (or Cost, Time and Quality) makes for a great real-world example.
 The idea is that you can have any two of the three, but never all three attributes at once.
 If you want high quality it’s either going to cost you time or money.
 If you want something done fast it will cost more.
 You will never be able to get something that’s fast, cheap and good.
-(Draw this diagram for your boss the next time he or she asks you to do something that you know is impossible.)

 To create an intersecting Venn diagram, draw three circles that overlap in the middle.
 You’ll be able to show which attributes are unique to each circle, which overlap between two, and which are common characteristics of all three groups.